 Few people understand the challenges that come with raising a gifted child.
-If your 2-year old is reading or your 7-year old is doing algebra, others might accuse you of hot-housing the child, pushing her to go beyond what her true intellectual capabilities.
+If your 2-year old is reading, or your 6-year old is doing algebra, others might accuse you of hot-housing the child, pushing the child to go beyond his or her true intellectual capabilities.

 Boredom, Acting Out, and Underachievement

 A gifted child may need only a cursory explanation of a concept before “getting it”.
 In other words, a gifted child may only need to be told once about a rule of grammar or mathematics and grasp the concept immediately.
 Instead of staring at the teacher blankly, a gifted child often grasps a concept and moves on quickly – to play, or to other subject matters.

 A typical student may need weeks of practice to learn the same thing that takes a gifted child seconds.
 This means that gifted students often feel unchallenged in typical classrooms.
 When a gifted child feels like the lessons being taught are too easy or unstimulating, he or she can respond in a number of ways.
 The child may quickly finish a worksheet and start reading a book; another student might begin talking to his friends; another might even refuse to do the work because the child feels that it’s beneath him or her.

 The teacher might then misunderstand this behavior and assume that it’s because the child doesn’t understand the materials and needs remedial help.
 Even worse, the teacher might think that the child is intentionally misbehaving and impose punishment.
 A gulf appears between the educator and the one being educated, leaving behind an unhappy scenario for both parties.